 Implement the Client

-You are now ready to create an XML-encoded scene file to test external resource loading by the client, and, to interface to the client with game engine based on the described public methods.
+>>HEREYou are now ready to create an XML-encoded scene file to test external resource loading by the client, and, to interface to the client with game engine based on the described public methods.

 Define a Scene File

-Define a simple scene file to capture the game state from the previous project.
+>>HEREDefine a simple scene file to capture the game state from the previous project.

 Create a new folder at the same level as the src folder and name it assets.
 This is the folder where all external resources, or assets, of a game will be stored including the scene files, audio clips, texture images, and fonts.